UK cuts 'buy-to-let' tax break for wealthy landlords, housing shares fall

-LONDON The UK government is cutting tax relief on mortgages for wealthy landlords to eliminate some of the advantages they have over people buying their own homes, Chancellor George Osborne said on Wednesday.
+LONDON Britain is cutting tax relief on mortgages for wealthy landlords to eliminate some of the advantages they have over people buying their own homes, chancellor George Osborne said on Wednesday.

 Landlords who pay higher-rate tax are able to claw back 45 pence in every pound of mortgage interest they pay, Osborne said, which had contributed to a rapid growth in buy-to-let properties.